zulubit/MintySway/README.md

 ## Quick Install

-Back up your existing sway config and clone MintySway into place with:
+This will back up any existing Sway configuration you have and replace it with MintySway:

 ```bash
 mv ~/.config/sway ~/.config/sway-old 2>/dev/null